How to Create a List in Bash Scripts? [2 Easy Methods]

 In this article, you are going to learn how to use loops and arrays to generate lists using Bash script.
 You can use either of the methods to create a list.
 Also, you will notice that while using an array, I have written all the contents of the list inside the array.
 On the other hand, when I used loops, the list was generated by the loop.

-Method 1: Generate a List with Loops Using Bash Scripts
+Method 1: Create a List Using Loops in Bash Scripts

 In this method, you will see how to generate a list using for and while loops.
 Also, I have tried to make this list generation interactive, so that users can use it according to their needs.

-Case 1: List Files with for Loop Using Bash Script
+Case 1: Generate List Using "for" Loop in Bash Script

 Suppose, I want to list files with “employee” in the name.
 To do so I’ve used for loop to go through the files in loops.
-If you want to achieve this, follow the below steps.
+If you want to achieve this, please check & execute the following Bash script:

 #!/bin/bash